benzps01/Udacity_projects/CastingAgency/README.md

 Redirect to the folder containing `venv` folder.<br/>
 on Windows use command `venv\Scripts\activate` to activate virtual env

-  - Now since virtual environment is setup, lets install the dependencies required for Trivia App
+  - Now since virtual environment is setup, lets install the dependencies required for Casting Agency App

 All the required packages are in the requirements.txt.